HOW TO FILL IN AN ET1 FORM

 Section 1 – This is where you add your details.
 As the worker bringing the tribunal claim against the employer you are referred to the as the ‘claimant’.

 Section 2 – This is where you put the respondents’ details.
-The respondent is the employer against whom you are making the claim(s).
+The respondent is the employer against whom you are making the claim(s) and it is very important to get this correct to prevent having to make an application to change it to the Employment Tribunal.
 The respondent’s name should match the respondent’s name on your Acas conciliation certificate.
+If in doubt, you can check for their name on Companies House.

 Section 2.3 – Here you add the Acas early conciliation certificate number we referred to above.
 It is important to ensure that you add the certificate number accurately.